wheaney/breezy-desktop/README.md

 Steam Deck's desktop mode runs KDE Plasma, so, for now, Breezy Desktop can only be run by launching a nested GNOME shell, and requires the read-only file system to be disabled to get setup.
 If you're interested, and *willing to accept any risks that come with disabling the read-only file system*, check out [the wiki entry](https://github.com/wheaney/breezy-desktop/wiki/Installing-on-Steam-Deck).

 ### Non-GNOME Setup
-A workable solution (with some [QoL improvements needed](#upcoming-features)) is to use your preferred desktop environment with a GNOME window open in nested mode.
+A workable demo -- but not a great long-term solutions -- is to use your preferred desktop environment with a GNOME window open in nested mode.
 To do this:
 1. Install `gnome-shell` using your distros package manager (e.g. apt-get, pacman, dnf, etc...).
 This will currently only work with GNOME Shell versions 42-47, so check that using `gnome-shell --version`
 2. Run the [GNOME setup](#gnome-setup) steps.
 You shouldn't need to log out and back in since GNOME will be running nested.
 3. Launch the nested GNOME Shell using `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`